gongahkia/onibi/README.md

-`It's Beginning to Look a Lot Like Christmas`
+`it's beginning to look a lot like christmas`